jessicafeto/jessicafeto/README.md

-# 🙋🏻‍♀️ Introducing Myself
+## 🙋🏻‍♀️ Introducing Myself

-Hello, I'm Jessica.
-A passionate data professional with expertise in data analysis, reporting, and visualization.
+Hello!
+I’m Jessica, a data scientist with expertise in digital marketing and e-commerce.
+I enjoy using my data analysis skills to uncover valuable insights and enhance performance in e-commerce and retail marketing.

+I am detail-oriented, strategic, creative, and curious, which forms a solid foundation for my work as a data scientist.
+I aim to apply data science to develop effective solutions that drive success in marketing contexts.

+Welcome to my portfolio, where I showcase my projects and achievements!

 ## 💼 Expertise
 - **Data Analysis:** Proficient in analyzing complex datasets to identify trends and patterns.